Torta Barozzi: the secret recipe of Modena cake revealed

 - Beat the egg whites until they are stiff and add them to the mixture

-- Cover a square baking sheet with aluminium foil and pour the mixture in.
+- Cover a square baking sheet with aluminum foil and pour the mixture in.

 - Bake in a preheated oven at 180 °C for about 30 minutes.